dash4vatar/goDNS/README.md

-# rust-DNS
+# rust-Cipher
-A DNS resolver implemented in Rust
+A simple Symmetric Key Encryption Technique in Rust.